-Throughout the year, we continuously get reminders from Moonpig or Clintons that it's Valentine's Day or Mother's Day, or your neighbour's sister, Mary's dog's cousin's owner's Bar Mitzva!
+We continuously get reminders from Moonpig or Clintons throughout the year that it's Valentine's Day or Mother's Day, or your neighbour's sister, Mary's dog's cousin's owner's Bar Mitzva!

 We then go on grumbling that these are just part of a plot by the card, flower, and chocolate people to drum up business.
 They want to sell more cards, chocolates, flowers, and those cute little teddy bears offering a huge cuddle.
 In the supreme words of Dara O'Briain, 'Saying it's a thing, doesn't make it a thing!'

-Sadly, Dara is wrong and that it seems that it does make it a thing.
+Sadly, Dara is wrong, and it seems that it does make it a thing.
 For those in the know, M&M World would undoubtedly disagree with Dara.

-This Monday, the third Monday of the year has been deemed as 'Blue Monday.'
-Making no reference the band, New Order, this day of sadness ha somehow been worked out as the 'gloomiest day of the year'.
+This Monday, the third Monday of the year, has been deemed 'Blue Monday.'
+Making no reference to the band New Order, this day of sadness has somehow been worked out as the 'gloomiest day of the year'.

 Yes, as the song says, someone told me how should I feel!